 People’s Opinions About The Banned Exercises?

 There are mixed opinions about the banned exercises at Planet Fitness and the atmosphere of the fitness facility in general.
+Planet Fitness has some odd rules!
 Some gave positive feedback while others opposed banning such exercises.

 The Positive Feedback